 The company is engaged in a 5G co-construction process across the whole ecosystem of researchers, universities, tech partners, and different business sectors: from transportation to manufacturing, and health to entertainment.
 This open collaboration allows Orange to better understand the issues, new business models and needs, and to test use cases.
 Below listed are some of the developments in its pursuit of meeting its 5G goals.

 - Orange has been chosen by UTAC CERAM, a world leader in testing and certifying vehicles, including autonomous cars, as its 4G/5G connectivity partner.

 - It also collaborated with Ericsson to deploy an experimental mobile infrastructure to test the necessary 5G functionalities for autonomous vehicles.

-- They will also use Ericsson 5G equipment to launch France’s first ever 5G test in Lille and Douai between late 2018 or early 2019.
+- Orange also announced that they would use Ericsson 5G equipment to launch France’s first-ever 5G test in Lille and Douai between late 2018 or early 2019.

 - In Romania, Orange partnered with Samsung and Cisco to conduct tests in real conditions during the second half of 2018.
 The company also partnered with Nokia and Kathrein for designing an antenna for managing 4G/5G connectivity.

-- Orange and Huawei finalized the construction of national network in Spain, a long distance transmission with the largest capacity in the world.
+- Orange and Huawei finalized the construction of a national network in Spain, a long-distance transmission with the largest capacity in the world.
 The new Orange Spain network will reach a total capacity of 19.2 Tbps in a single pair of fibers.

 - Orange Poland launched a commercial pilot of LTE-M technology in Warsaw, Gliwice, Mysłowice, and Tarnow.
-The pilot allows interested companies, including startups, to develop their services and devices based on IoT which also meets all requirements for 5G network.
+The pilot allows interested companies, including start-ups, to develop their services and devices based on IoT which also meets all requirements for the 5G network.

 Mobile TeleSystems (Russia)